S2k22/Medical-Segmentation-Kvasir-Instrument/README.md

 - Decoder Blocks.
 The concatenated features are then processed with additional convolutional blocks to refine the segmentation map.

 ## U-net++
 UNet++ builds on the original UNet design by introducing nested skip connections and feature re-aggregation.
-The idea is to bridge the gap between decoder and encoder and improve performance.
+The idea is to bridge the gap between the decoder and encoder and improve performance.

 Encoder:
 - Pretrained Backbone.
-The model uses a pretrained ResNet34 as its encoder.
+The model uses a pre-trained ResNet34 as its encoder.
 This backbone provides robust, multi-scale features and consists of 4 layers starting with 64 and doubling its size till it reaches 512 in the last layer.
 - The layers are processed sequentially, with intermediate downsampling similar to UNet.

 Decoder: